 Apple Picking Time by Michele Benoit Slawson — Join Anna as she helps her family bring in the apple harvest.
 Anna is determined to fill a whole bin all by herself this year!
 It’s hard work, but well worth it.

 Red Leaf, Yellow Leaf by Lois Ehlert — A child’s description of a seed growing into a sapling is full of rich collage images for your little ones and wonderful botanical information like photosynthesis, sap circulation, and the making of bird treats for your older kids.

 Leaves by David Ezra Stein — A young bear is surprised when the leaves start falling off the trees.
 He tries reattaching them, but it doesn’t work!
-As bear ponder what to do he grows sleeping and ends up falling asleep.
+As bear ponders what to do he grows sleepy and ends up falling asleep.
 When he awakes in the spring he is surprised to find brand new leaves all around.
 Such a sweet little story that my children adored!

 Leaf Man by Lois Ehlert — Where will the leaf man blow?
 Wherever the wind goes!
 The images are of actual autumn leaves arranged into different “leaf man” forms.
 It never fails to inspire us to collect leaves and create our own “leaf men!”

 Fall Walk by Virginia Brimhall Snow — This is a beautiful book that teaches you about 24 different kinds of leaves by their shape and fall colors.
 This book pairs well with our autumn nature hikes.